 There are a number of shared spaces in the House, including a large Common Room, a TV Room, and two large kitchens.
 There is a Computer Room equipped with a laser printer, and fast wireless broadband is available throughout the House.

 Removes and Middles (Year 10) live in a segmented dorm, Fifth Form (Year 11) pupils share double rooms, and the Sixth Formers are mostly in single rooms.
 The girls have a particular fondness for their House Matron who, along with her team, keeps the building sparkling clean, well-organised and a comfortable place to live and work.

 Emma Millo has been HM of Melvill since September 2018 after joining Haileybury in September 2012 to teach Psychology.

-Outside the classroom Emma coaches netball and runs girls cricket in the summer, putting her experience to good use having played for Essex for a number of years.
+Emma has always enjoyed sport, playing cricket and netball for Durham University.
+She also has a brown belt in kickboxing.
+Outside the classroom Emma coaches netball and girls’ cricket, putting her experience to good use having played for Essex for a number of years.
 In her previous career Emma was a Physiotherapist and was lucky enough to work with the All Blacks and Welsh international rugby teams.
 She also had a role during the Olympics over the summer of 2012, working with the wrestlers.
-At Haileybury Emma provides some pre-match strapping and taping to the rugby teams in order to keep them as injury-free as possible!

 Tutors and HPA representative

 Emma is supported in her work by an experienced team of Tutors at Melvill, in addition to a House Matron, Denise, who helps with the day to day domestic management of the House.
 The House also has its own representative from the Haileybury Parents’ Association.